Home > Roofing > Roofing Types & Materials

 Gable roofs come in several variations to suit different architectural styles:

-- Side Gable Roof: This standard pitched roof has two equal sides that meet at a central ridge, with the gable ends facing the sides of the house.
+• Side gable roof: This standard pitched roof has two equal sides that meet at a central ridge, with the gable ends facing the sides of the house.

-- Crossed Gable Roof: This more complex design features two gable sections intersecting at a right angle, often seen in Tudor-style or Cape Cod homes.
+• Crossed gable roof: This more complex design features two gable sections intersecting at a right angle, often seen in Tudor-style or Cape Cod homes.

-- Dutch Gable Roof: A combination of hip and gable roof styles, with a small gable section atop a hip roof.
+• Dutch gable roof: A combination of hip and gable roof styles, with a small gable section atop a hip roof.

 Parts of a Gable Roof

 When considering a hip roof or gable roof for a home, the cost is often a significant factor.
-From our experience, hip roofs are usually more expensive than gable roofs because they have a harder design and need more materials.
+In our experience, hip roofs are usually more expensive than gable roofs because they have a more complex design and require more materials.
+However, since hip roofs are easier to build, labor often costs less.
+However, prices vary depending on factors such as roof size, slope, pitch, and specific pricing from roofing manufacturers.

 Durability and Weather Resistance